gentsk77/EECS293/Assignments/PA6/pseudo-code.md

 EECS 293
 Prof. Liberatore

-> Reference: for this assignment, I have made some high-level discussions with my discussio classmate Yihe Guo.
-We collaborated conceptually on the use of group IP addresses.
+> Reference: for this assignment, I have made some high-level discussions with my discussion classmate Yihe Guo.
+We discussed conceptually on the use of group IP addresses.

 ## Class-Level Design